-We present the proof of that pyramids have the Limited hiding-cardinality property in a top-down fashion as follows.
+We present the proof of that pyramids have the limited hiding-cardinality property in a top-down fashion as follows.

 - 1. First, we study what hiding sets look like in order to better understand their structure.
-Along the way, we make a few definitions and prove some lemmas culminating in Definition 8.20 and Lemma 8.24. - 2.
+Along the way, we make a few definitions and prove some lemmas culminating in Definition 7.20 and Lemma 7.24. - 2.
 We conclude that it seems like a good idea to try to split our hiding set into disjoint components, prove the LHC property locally, and then add everything together to get a proof that works globally.
-We make an attempt to do this in Theorem 8.25, but note that the argument does not quite work.
-However, if we assume a slightly stronger property locally for our disjoint components (Property 8.27), the proof goes through. - 3.
-We then prove this stronger local property by assuming that pyramid graphs have a certain spreading property (Definition 8.34 and Theorem 8.35) and showing in Lemmas 8.33 and 8.36 that the stronger local property holds for such spreading graphs.
+We make an attempt to do this in Theorem 7.25, but note that the argument does not quite work.
+However, if we assume a slightly stronger property locally for our disjoint components (Property 7.27), the proof goes through. - 3.
+We then establish this stronger local property by assuming that pyramid graphs have a certain spreading property (Definition 7.34 and Theorem 7.35) and showing in Lemmas 7.33 and 7.36 that the stronger local property holds for such spreading graphs. - 4.
+To clinch the proof, we also need to show that pyramids are indeed spreading.
+Since we can use this part from [42] as-is, we do not present a proof here, but instead refer to the original paper or to [48] for a simplified, more direct argument.